-Of the 38 hours required for the Certificate in Marriage and Family Therapy program, a minimum of 26 hours must be taken in resident study at George Fox University.
+Of the 36 hours required for the Certificate in Marriage and Family Therapy program, a minimum of 24 hours must be taken in resident study at George Fox University.
 All work leading to the certificate must be completed within 7 years from the time of matriculation.
 Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the program.
+A leave of absence is valid for up to one year after which the student must re-apply to the program.

-The Certificate in Marriage and Family Therapy program is generally 1-2 years in length with 38 semester hours of course work required as a minimum for graduation.
-Of those hours, 9 are in prescribed counseling courses, 21 in prescribed marriage and family therapy courses, and 8 in clinical internship hours.
+The Certificate in Marriage and Family Therapy program is generally 1-2 years in length with 36 semester hours of course work required as a minimum for graduation.
+Of those hours, 10 are in prescribed counseling courses, 20 in prescribed marriage and family therapy courses, and 6 in clinical internship hours.

-Each student must complete 20 clock hours of personal counseling/therapy as part of the Certificate in Marriage and Family Therapy program.
+Each student must complete a minimum of 20 clock hours of personal counseling/therapy as part of the Certificate in Marriage and Family Therapy program.
 Additionally, an ongoing review process serves as a way to assess the student's fit for the program; fit for the profession; emotional, psychological, and intellectual ability; as well as maturity level for functioning safely as a mental health professional.
 GDC faculty will review students each fall and spring semester.
 During spring term prior to internship, students must pass a national exam before they can start their internship: the Counselor Preparation Comprehensive Examination (CPCE).
 Only students who pass the national exam may start their internship after having completed all prerequisites.
 For more specific information, please refer to the student handbook.